-Close to Amsterdam Bar Koh Phangan you will find this beach.
-Officially this beach has no name, but I call it “Sunset beach” as you can watch a fire sunset from here.
-Maybe the name is Cotton beach, because one of the restaurants along this beach is called Cotton beach Restaurant, but I’m not sure!
+Close to Amsterdam Bar Koh Phangan you will find Hin Kong beach all along the road connecting the more busy Thong Sala area with the more laid back Sri Thanu.
 When we were at Koh Phangan it was most of the time low tide, so we could walk far into ‘the sea’ before we arrived at the water.
 You can find this beach in between the Seaside cafe and Choco Villa.
-It’s s long stretch of sand and you can also find the “famous” Hanging Tree along this beach.
+It’s a long stretch of sand and you can also find the “famous” Hanging Tree along this beach.
 Just look it up on Google Maps and you will find the exact location.

 More Koh Phangan travel inspiration